 Important PTZ Security Cameras Terminology

 PT versus PTZ: some cameras are only able to pan and tilt, but not zoom.
-Usually pan and tilt functions are enough if you want to cover a small area such as your living room.
-However, if you plan to use IP cameras for security in a shopping mall, then you will really need a IP camera with the additional zoom function.
+Usually, pan and tilt functions are enough if you want to cover a small area such as your living room.
+However, if you plan to use IP cameras for security in a shopping mall, then you will really need an IP camera with the additional zoom function.
 Night vision: PTZ IP cameras with night vision come with LED lighting built in to maintain visibility in dark environments.
-This could for example be useful for outdoor use.
+This could, for example, be used for outdoor use.
 High-definition: Some cameras have HD capabilities so you can record very detailed images.

 Benefits of PTZ cameras